 As sensors in cars become as commonplace as the radio and glove compartment, automakers who want to thrive in our technological world need to adapt the way they build vehicles and provide services.
 By collecting real-world information and analyzing it to create algorithms, automobile manufacturers can develop services that enhance customer experience as well as improve driver and city safety.
 They can also catapult transportation itself into the future with autonomous vehicles.

 At Codazen, we know the positive impact user data can have on our clients and projects.
-Codazen Labs and our enterprise teams work closely with organizations to leverage that data, utilizing machine learning and AI to detect and analyze images and objects.
+That’s why we work closely with organizations to leverage that data, utilizing machine learning and AI to detect and analyze images and objects.

-One of our Data Scientists, Neal Munson, believes that the automotive industry has the potential to make our lives better and less stressful.
+One of our data scientists, Neal Munson, believes that data analysis in the automotive industry has the potential to make our lives better and less stressful.
 He says:

 Data science applied appropriately to cars can help people form better driving patterns, or it can uphold the AI that drives for them.
 Either way, there is a lot that can happen that currently isn’t commonplace.
 Sure, my car can sound a bell if I’m not buckled, but we live in a time when it should ask if I want to refuel before driving out too far past town.

-Contact us to learn how we can help you harness the power of data science to drive your digital transformation forward.
+Contact us to learn more about how we can help you harness the power of big data analysis to drive your organization’s digital transformation forward.